ZhitingDu/2021-Quantitative-Methoden/README.md

 # 2021-Quantitative-Methoden - R
-These are some tutor class materials in quantitative statistics and R.
+These are some tutor class materials in quantitative statistics with R.